 1.7 Initial Operation

 You will find Cenon in the application folder.
-Double click on the Cenon.app to start Cenon.
-The CAM module will be loaded automatically.
+Double click on Cenon.app to start Cenon.

 In the library folder of Cenon you will find some examples: The folder 'CAM/Jobs' provides some examples of Jobs.